Georgi Markov: In popular culture

-Georgi Markov’s assassination is mentioned in Breaking Bad, S2E1 as a case of ricine poisoning.

 Similar attacks

 On 11 May 2012, a German man died almost a year after having been stabbed with an umbrella in the city of Hanover.
 German police – who noted a resemblance to the Markov case – analyzed the syringe which the victim had managed to take from the perpetrator, and found dimethylmercury; the reported cause of death was mercury poisoning.

 In 2016, police in Chennai, India solved three separate murders when the four killers confessed to having used an umbrella tipped with a potassium cyanide-filled syringe.
 They had ridden past the victims on a bike and jabbed them in the thigh.